spmallick/learnopencv/GOTURN/README.md

 ### Python

-Run `python objectTracking.py` in command line.
+Run `python goturnTracker.py` in command line.
 This will display the `chaplin.mp4` video with a bounding box around Charlie Chaplin.

 ### C++

-Run ``g++ objectTracking.cpp -o objectTracking `pkg-config opencv --cflags --libs`` in command line to compile the code.
+Run ``g++ goturnTracker.cpp -o goturnTracker `pkg-config opencv --cflags --libs`` in command line to compile the code.
-After compilation, use `./objectTracking` in command line to run the code.
+After compilation, use `./goturnTracker` in command line to run the code.